Ahmad Zaidi Adruce: Early life and education

-In 1949, the British awarded Ahmad Zaidi a four-year Colonial Development and Welfare scholarship to further his studies at the Robert Gordons Technical College in Aberdeen before he was enrolled to the University of Edinburgh in the United Kingdom.
-On 28 May 1953, he was invited to represent Sarawakian students to attend the Coronation of Queen Elizabeth II where he also met with Temenggong Jugah.
-Ahmad Zaidi secured his MA degree in Political Economy in 1953 from the University of Edinburgh and later secured a Certificate in Education from the University of London in 1955.
-Upon his return to Sarawak, he was promoted to the post of supervisor at a training college and later became the acting president of the Barisan Pemuda Sarawak in 1956 which was an organisation that united the bumiputeras to work towards the independence of Sarawak.
-He met with Tan Sri Ghazali Shafie and later with Tunku Abdul Rahman to support the movement towards the formation of Malaysia.
+In 1949, the British government awarded Ahmad Zaidi Adruce a four-year colonial development and welfare scholarship to further his studies.
+He attended Robert Gordon's Technical College in Aberdeen before enrolling at the University of Edinburgh.
+On 28 May 1953, he represented Sarawakian students at the coronation of Queen Elizabeth II, where he also met with Jugah Barieng.
+In the same year, he obtained an Master of Arts degree in political economy from the University of Edinburgh and subsequently earned a Certificate in Education from the University of London in 1955.

+Upon returning to Sarawak, Ahmad Zaidi Adruce was promoted to the position of supervisor at a training college.
+In 1956, he became the acting president of Barisan Pemuda Sarawak, an organisation dedicated to uniting the bumiputera population in the pursuit of Sarawak's independence.
+During this period, he met with Ghazali Shafie and later with Tunku Abdul Rahman to express his support for the formation of Malaysia.